 “And if any one of the common people sin through ignorance, while he doeth somewhat against any of the commandments of Yahuwah [the LORD] concerning things which ought not to be done, and be guilty; or if his sin, which he hath sinned, come to his knowledge: then he shall bring his offering, a kid of the goats, a female without blemish, for his sin which he hath sinned.
 He shall lay his hand upon the head of the sin offering, and slay the sin offering in the place of the burnt offering” (Leviticus 4:27-29, emphasis added).
 “If the priest that is anointed do sin according to the sin of the people; then let him bring for his sin, which he sinned, a young bullock without blemish unto Yahuwah for a sin offering.
 And he shall bring the bullock unto the door of the tabernacle of the congregation before Yahuwah; and shall lay his hand upon the bullock’s head, and kill the bullock before Yahuwah” (Leviticus 4:3-4, emphasis added).
 It required a greater sacrifice for the priest than for a common person in Israel.
 Sin required the sacrifice of an innocent victim without blemish (Leviticus 1:10).
 It also required the one who had sinned to kill that animal.
 Why?
 What was Elohim's purpose in this service?

 In ancient Israel this practice became so commonplace that people would perform the service required and eventually never give it another thought until the Day of Atonement when Israel was to afflict their souls and examine their hearts to make sure there was no unconfessed sin.
 If there was, then supposedly that sinner could be cut down by the judgment of Yahuwah.
 A very solemn time of heart searching was to take place.
 That is what the Feast of Trumpets was to announce ten days prior to the Day of Atonement.
 That the Day of Atonement was approaching, and it was a time to begin the searching of their hearts.

 Could our hearts become so hardened that we could do this without it touching us emotionally?
-Yet it seems like that is what happened to Israel, and they became so insensitive (hardened) to sin and the price to be paid for it that they just continued to sin and repent.
+Yet it seems like that is what happened to Israel, and they became so insensitive (hardened) to sin and the price to be paid for that sin that they just continued to sin and repent.
 Yes, you could pay the monetary price for the little goat or in the priest’s case a young bullock, and it would cost you, but if it never has an effect on your heart, you failed to learn the lesson.
 The people continued to sin and repent and finally Elohim said “I am weary of [your] repenting” (Jeremiah 15:6).

 How hardhearted did they become?
-They could take the life of their children or their husband or wife and eat them during the siege of Jerusalem by the Babylonians and again by the Romans in AD 70 when people were experiencing starvation.
+They eventually could take the life of their children or their husband or wife and eat them during the siege of Jerusalem by the Babylonians and again by the Romans in AD 70 when people were experiencing starvation.
 Elohim foretold that they would do this in Leviticus 26:29.
 “And you shall eat the flesh of your sons and the flesh of your daughters shall you eat.”
 This is what would happen if they walked contrary to Elohim.
 “And if you will not for all this hearken unto Me, but walk contrary unto Me” (Leviticus 26:27).
 Elohim tried to save them from doing these horrible things, but Israel never learned the lessons Elohim tried and tried to teach them for nearly 1,500 years.

 “The tender and delicate woman among you, which would not adventure to set the sole of her foot upon the ground for delicateness and tenderness, her eye shall be evil toward the husband of her bosom, and toward her son, and toward her daughter, and toward her young one that cometh out from between her feet, and toward her children which she shall bear: for she shall eat them for want of all things secretly in the siege and straitness, wherewith thine enemy shall distress thee in thy gates” (Deuteronomy 28:56-57, emphasis added).
 “The hands of the pitiful women have sodden [boiled or roasted] their own children: they were their meat in the destruction of the daughter of My people” (Lamentations 4:10, emphasis added).